avallark/avallark.github.com/_posts/2012-01-04-Choosing-a-Learning-Management-System.md

 ## The LMS should allow the following

-1. IESE Back-office staff to upload and organize the content integrated with the current systems that are used to deliver content.
+1. a school Back-office staff to upload and organize the content integrated with the current systems that are used to deliver content.
 2. Professors should need to update any content on their sessions at any time to allow flexibility. e.g. new article in today’s newspaper, change in case etc.
 3. Relevant content access.
 People with the right permissions can update, create content for courses.